QualiSystems/cloudshell-snmp/README.md

 ### SNMP service
 **snmp service** is the service that manages communication with the device.
 Allowing you to `set`, `get`, `walk` and `get_table` to/from the device.
-Additionally it allows you to add more snmp MIB files by running `update_mib_sources` method Most communication methods requires you to pass either `SnmpMibOid` or `SnmpRawOid`, i.e: `SnmpMibOid('SNMPv2-MIB', 'sysContact', 0)` or `SnmpRawOid('1.3.6.1.2.1.1.4.0')` And in the result most of the commands return single or list of `SnmpResponse`, except get_table, since it returns table like dictionary: `QualiMibTable`.
+Additionally it allows you to add more snmp MIB files by running `update_mib_sources` method, or load mib information using `load_mib_tables`.
+Most communication methods requires you to pass either `SnmpMibOid` or `SnmpRawOid`, i.e: `SnmpMibOid('SNMPv2-MIB', 'sysContact', 0)` or `SnmpRawOid('1.3.6.1.2.1.1.4.0')` And in the result most of the commands return single or list of `SnmpResponse`, except get_table, since it returns table like dictionary: `QualiMibTable`.